CSP02/Toggler/README.md

 - Speed defines the speed of the toggling that mean how fast it to slide.

-- Note that speed is int literal.
+- Note that speed can be any literal i.e an int or a float  or a string.

-**Note: Remember all the arguments are strings except speed.
+**Note: Remember all the arguments are strings except speed which acceps all three literals(int, float, string).
 And Toggler.js will work in reference with Id of the element so make sure you given a valid id for elements before using the methods.**

 Remember to use this syntax in your main script not in Toggler.js